Feyerabend/ABC80/README.md

 was launched in Sweden in 1983) and software were constantly shifting, and innovation was done in a very different way.
 Yes, education were brought to the masses, but not evolving around a single plan.
-It was diverse, discrete, non-uniform, but too much -- in my opinion -- focused on a single programming langauge: BASIC.
+It was diverse, discrete, non-uniform, but too much -- in my opinion -- focused on a single topic: the programming language BASIC.

 Well back to the computer, ABC80, was a Swedish computer quite new at the time which came to market in 1978.
 It was bought by the school for classroom education in circa early